 Sales representatives are lifelong learners.
 Therefore, you need to hire the one who wants to learn new selling strategies, improve their skills and get better at what they do.

 - What motivates you?

 In sales, motivation is crucial.
-Thus, such question will give you understanding what candidates are striving for, what helps them to improve and reach top results and whether they are self-motivated.
+Thus, such a question will give you an understanding of what candidates are striving for, what helps them to improve and reach top results, and whether they are self-motivated.

 - What situation can stress you up and how do you handle it?

 As the sales process can be quite stressful, it is essential for a candidate to stay calm and confident under pressure.
 This question will help you to expose both the strong and weak sides of a candidate who faced challenges.